-E-liquid is a bit of a strange thing for many of us, not quite food and yet not quite artificial.
-It sits somewhere between traditional consumable goods and recreational substances like tobacco, yet it also seems distinctly synthetic.
+E-liquid is a bit of a strange thing, not quite food and yet not quite artificial.
+It sits somewhere between traditional consumable goods and organic substances like CBD, yet it also seems distinctly synthetic.

-This middle status makes it a tricky thing to approach when it comes to longevity and storage.
+This uncertain status makes it a tricky thing to approach when it comes to longevity and storage.

 The questions go on.

-There seems to be some distinct confusion in the vaping community here, particularly for new beginners who haven’t had much experience with e-liquids.
+There seems to be some distinct confusion in the vaping community, particularly for new beginners who haven’t had much experience with vape juices.

-Knowing how long your e-liquids last and how to get the most out of them is an essential part of vaping, a key step in ensuring the quality of your experience.
+A good vape juice is just as essential to your vaping experience as a powerful device.
+Knowing how long your e-liquid lasts and how to get the most out of them is an essential part of vaping, a key step in ensuring the quality of your experience.